markgw/uh-nlp2021/docs/week6/index.md

 ## Exercise 7: Reflection

->**Submit to Moodle** your answers to the following questions.
+>**Submit to Moodle** you answers to the following questions.
+Keep your answers short: a few sentences each is sufficient.
-> 1. How difficult would it be to modify the system to produce a wider variety of sentences, for example by randomly ordering (some) elements in the output?
-> 2. Think of another language you speak.
-How much work would it be to translate the system to that language compared to this initial implementation?
+> 1. Think of another language you speak (or atleast know a bit about).
+How much work would it be to translate the system to that language?
 Try to consider cases like the "a" vs. "an" in English.
 Give examples of difficult things you come up with, if any.
-> 3. Using the Gatt & Krahmer classification (Refer to slides), how would you characterize the system you built?
+> 2. Using the Gatt & Krahmer classification (Refer to slides), how would you characterize the system you built?
 Why?
-> 4. Think back on your answers to Exercise #1.
+> 3. Think back to your answers to Exercise #1.
 Did the task turn out easier or more difficult than you anticipated?
+What didn't you anticipate?
-> 5. Think about the pros and cons of the neural systems as discussed in the lecture.
+> 4. Think about the pros and cons of the neural systems as discussed in the lecture.
 Do you think this task is good for them (consider the data, the complexity etc.)?
 Do you expect them to fare better than "classical" systems?
-> 6. How do the Baseline scores on the E2E website compare to your scores?
+> 5. How do the Baseline scores on the E2E website compare to your scores?
 How did you compare to the other system reported in Table 3 of the [Findings of the E2E NLG Challenge -paper](https://arxiv.org/pdf/1810.01170.pdf)?
-> 7. Look at the same table.
+> 6. Look at the same table.
 Check from the caption how the colors match the system architectures.
 How are the rule-based and template-based systems faring against the seq2seq and other data-driven systems?
 Does this match your expectation from before?

 **NB:** Regarding the evaluation, note that we are doing the manual version to what overfitting is in machine learning: we identified our approach (~trained our model) from the same dataset we are using to test it.
 Our results are **not** directly comparable to those reported on the E2E website.